wlaub/vcv/README.md

  * Procue a pulse on the gate output on every clock edge.
  * Enabled button lights up blue and flashes white on clock edges

-TODO:
-* Maybe enable can substitute for the clock when the clock isn't patched?
-* Maybe mode indicator blinking should always synchronize to the clock?

 ### Cobalt I